Ackeem Blake

-Ackeem Blake (born January 21, 2002) is a Jamaican sprinter.
+Ackeem Blake (born 21 January 2002) is a Jamaican sprinter.

-Blake came fourth in the 4 x 100 metres relay at the 2022 World Athletics Championships in Eugene, Oregon.
+Blake came fourth in the 4 × 100 metres relay at the 2022 World Athletics Championships in Eugene, Oregon.
+At the 2023 World Athletics Championships in Budapest, Hungary he earned a bronze medal in the men's 4 × 100 metres relay.
+In Gaborone, Botswana, at the 2026 World Athletics Relays Championships, he won gold in world record time running the mixed 4 × 100 metres relay.

-Career
+2022

 In 2022, Blake competed at the Music City Track Carnival in Nashville, he ran a big personal best of 9.92s in the 100 m.
 However, World Athletics deemed the time to be unofficial and therefore it was not ratified.
 Blake did run sub-10 officially for the first time 7 days later at the New York City Grand Prix, clocking a time of 9.95s.

 Blake improved his time at the 2022 Jamaican Championships, finishing 3rd in the final with a time of 9.93s.
 He was selected for the 2022 World Championships, he finished fourth in his semi-final and did not make the final.
-Blake ran on the first leg of Jamaica's 4x100m relay team as they finished fourth.
+Blake ran on the first leg of Jamaica's 4 × 100 m relay team as they finished fourth.

+2023

-In 2023, Blake set a Jamaican record in the 60m, clocking 6.42s at the Gibson McCook Relays in Kingston.
+In 2023, Blake set a Jamaican record in the 60 m, clocking 6.42 s at the Gibson McCook Relays in Kingston.
 He ran a new personal best at the Los Angeles Grand Prix with a time of 9.89s.

-At the Jamaican Championships, Blake finished fourth in a time of 10.01s and was selected for Jamaica's 4x100m relay team at the 2023 World Championships, he ran on the first leg as his team won the bronze medal.
+At the Jamaican Championships, Blake finished fourth in a time of 10.01s and was selected for Jamaica's 4 × 100 m relay team at the 2023 World Championships, he ran on the first leg as his team won the bronze medal.

+2024

-Blake finished third in the 60m at the 2024 World Indoor Championships in a time of 6.46s.
+Blake finished third gaining bronze in the 60 m at the 2024 World Indoor Championships in a time of 6.46s.
 He finished third at the 2024 Jamaican Olympic Trials with a time of 9.92 and was selected for the Jamaican team at the Paris Olympics.
+In Paris, he came fifth with 10.06 in the semifinal and failed to make the finals.